lindsaysofia/tic-tac-toe/README.md

 3. Build the functions that allow players to add marks to a specific spot on the board, and then tie it to the DOM, letting players click on the gameboard to place their marker.
 Don’t forget the logic that keeps players from playing in spots that are already taken!
   - I added a click event listener to teh gameboard.
 Whenever a user clicks on the gameboard, the game will use the current player (player 1 or 2) as well as the gamepiece that was clicked to determine if the X or O can be placed.
 If the selection is successful (there was no piece already there), then it switches to the next player's turn;

+4. Build the logic that checks for when the game is over!
+Should check for 3-in-a-row and a tie.
+  - Not sure if this was the most efficient way (probs not), but I used a regex to determine if my array (when joined as a string) matched the winning combinations.
+If so, I called the gameOver function which essentially alerts who won (or a tie), and sets the gameFinished property to true so that additional boxes can no longer be clicked.